***Expand to see our Infographic***

 3. Lowers Your Stress

 Stress can affect many parts of your daily life, and after long periods of intense stress, it can even be harmful to your overall health.
-Reading, both novels, and other literature can help solve the issues that stress causes by allowing your mind and body relax.
+Reading, both novels, and other literature can help solve the issues that stress causes by allowing your mind and body to relax.
 Once you start reading, you will start to focus, not on your stress, but on the words and story line.
 In time, reading will lower your stress level, making you feel better mentally and physically.
-Here are some quotes to get through tough times.

 4. Decreases Your Depression